hoopdad/hoopdad.github.io/docs/cloud/_posts/2024-08-30-Monoliths-are-still-bad-even-in-Terraform.md

 This article reflects on the benefits and avoidable pitfalls of designing reusable Infrastructure as Code modules written in Terraform.
 I will dive into what makes good reusable Terraform code and share what I have seen that limits reuse.
 It is written through the lens of about 30 years immersion in professional software development, engineering, architecture, and management.

-The key recommendation of this post is to use the Terraform module construct intentionally to classify and create modules that are clearly either hardened modules or deployment patterns.
+The key recommendation of this post is to use the Terraform module construct intentionally so that a module can be easily classified as either a hardened module or a deployment pattern, but not both.
 A single module should not play both roles.

 What is commonly true about C++ code, microservices, and Terraform?
 And how can we apply to Terraform all the learning from well-developed coding practices of the past?
 Regardless of the language, certain attributes of the resulting reusable assets are critical.